nki-radiology/BrainMets/README.md

 <div align="center">

-## A Data-Centric Approach to Deep Learning for Brain Metastases Analysis on MRI
+## A Data-centric Approach to Deep Learning for Brain Metastasis Analysis at MRI

 </div>

-Brain Metastasis AI is the result of a collaboration between the [Netherlands Cancer Institute](https://www.nki.nl) (NKI) and [Robovision Healthcare](https://www.brainmets.ai).
+BrainMets AI is the result of a collaboration between the [Netherlands Cancer Institute](https://www.nki.nl) (NKI) and [Robovision Healthcare](https://www.brainmets.ai).
 This repository gives further insights in how the underlying AI model was trained and the evaluation was performed.
 For more details we would like to refer to the article *"Topff L, et al. A Data-centric Approach to Deep Learning for Brain Metastasis Analysis at MRI.
 Radiology, 2025.
 DOI: 10.1148/radiol.242416"*.

-To foster transparancy and true usefulness, we provide the [Brain Metastasis AI Test Page](https://testflight.healthcare.robovision.ai/#/ZmyJVF1RCupHEwCZ1WTO), hence, feel free to try it out yourself.
+You can try out the BrainMets AI model on our [Test Page](https://testflight.healthcare.robovision.ai/#/ZmyJVF1RCupHEwCZ1WTO), for research purposes only, not for clinical use.

 ---